Measuring economic outlook in the news: Sensitivity analysis

-To assess the quality of the predicted probabilities of the NEOS procedure (see Section~\ref{subsec:logreg}), we conducted an experiment with two human labelers who were each assigned 75 news articles.
-These articles were randomly sampled based on their probability scores predicted in the NEOS procedure:

-\begin{itemize} \item 50 articles from the 1st-5th quantile (lowest predicted probabilities), representing a negative economic outlook, \item 50 articles from the 45th-55th quantile (around the median), representing a neutral economic outlook, and \item 50 articles from the 95th-100th quantile (highest predicted probabilities), representing a positive economic outlook. \end{itemize} The labelers were instructed to classify the articles into three categories: negative, neutral, and positive economic outlook.
+To assess the quality of the predicted probabilities of the NEOS procedure (see Section~\ref{subsec:logreg}), we conducted an experiment with two human labelers who were assigned the same 150 news articles each.
+We randomly sample 50 articles each from three parts of the overall indicator distribution: 50 articles from the 1st-5th quantile (the lowest scores representing a negative outlook), 50 articles from the 45th-55th quantile (scores near the median representing a neutral outlook), and 50 articles from the 95th-100th quantile (the highest scores representing a positive outlook).
+The labelers were instructed to classify the articles into three categories: negative, neutral, and positive economic outlook.

-The overall alignment between human and NEOS procedure labeling was 83\%, with neutral articles showing the greatest divergence.
-Articles classified as neutral by the NEOS procedure were more frequently assigned to the positive or negative categories by human labelers.
-In contrast, the alignment for positive and negative articles was 93\%.
-This is likely because the boundaries between articles classified as neutral by the NEOS procedure and those with a clear positive or negative outlook are more distinct.
-Since there is no strong bias in the disagreement for neutral articles, i.e., it is similar for positive and negative articles, this does not significantly affect NEOS.
+The average alignment between the human and NEOS procedure labeling was 81\%, while the alignment between the two human labelers was 79\%.
+This implies that the labels generated using the NEOS procedure are at least as reliable as those produced by human labelers, and potentially more consistent.
+Neutral articles show the greatest divergence.
+Articles classified as neutral by our method were more frequently assigned to the positive or negative categories by human labelers.
+In contrast, the alignment for positive and negative articles was 89\%.